Roman number d. How do Roman numerals work?

 Roman numerals

 To designate numbers, 7 letters of the Latin alphabet were used: I = 1, V = 5, X = 10, L = 50, C = 100, D = 500, M = 1000.
 Intermediate numbers were formed by adding several letters to the right or left.
-First, thousands and hundreds were written, then tens and ones.
+First thousands and hundreds were written, then tens and ones.
 Thus, the number 24 was depicted as XXIV.
-The horizontal line above the symbol meant multiplication by a thousand.
+A horizontal line above the symbol meant multiplication by a thousand.

-Natural numbers are written by repeating these digits.
-At the same time, if a large number is in front of a smaller one, then they are added (the principle of addition), if the smaller one is in front of the larger one, then the smaller one is subtracted from the larger one (the principle of subtraction).
-The last rule applies only to avoid the fourfold repetition of the same figure.
-For example, I, X, C are placed respectively before X, C, M to denote 9, 90, 900 or before V, L, D to denote 4, 40, 400.
-For example, VI \u003d 5 + 1 \u003d 6, IV \u003d 5 - 1 = 4 (instead of IIII).
-XIX = 10 + 10 - 1 = 19 (instead of XVIIII), XL = 50 - 10 = 40 (instead of XXXX), XXXIII = 10 + 10 + 10 + 1 + 1 + 1 = 33, etc.
+Natural numbers are written by repeating these numbers.
+Moreover, if a larger number is in front of a smaller one, then they are added (the principle of addition), but if a smaller number is in front of a larger one, then the smaller one is subtracted from the larger one (the principle of subtraction).
+The last rule applies only to avoid repeating the same number four times.
+For example, I, X, C are placed respectively before X, C, M to indicate 9, 90, 900 or before V, L, D to indicate 4, 40, 400.
+For example, VI = 5+1 = 6, IV = 5 - 1 = 4 (instead of IIII).
+XIX = 10 + 10 - 1 = 19 (instead of XVIIII), XL = 50 - 10 =40 (instead of XXXX), XXXIII = 10 + 10 + 10 + 1 + 1 + 1 = 33, etc.

 How are Roman numerals written? -//elhow.ru/ucheba/matematika/kak-pishutsja-rimskie-cifry